miku/exploreio/README.md

 Explore IO with Golang, workshop at [Golab](http://golab.io) 2017.

-The aim of this workshop is to get more familiar with two of the more important interfaces in the standard library, [io.Reader](https://golang.org/pkg/io/#Reader) and [io.Writer](https://golang.org/pkg/io/#Writer).
+The aim of this workshop is to get more familiar with two of the more important interfaces in the standard library:
+[io.Reader](https://golang.org/pkg/io/#Reader) and
+[io.Writer](https://golang.org/pkg/io/#Writer).
 These interfaces help to decompose functionality for stream oriented processing.

 Where are these interfaces used?
 Answer: in many places.
-You can read from a file, a network connection, an HTTP reponse body, compressed input, you can even read endlessly from an data source, like a stream of zeros or random bytes.
-Image, JSON or XML decoders takes reader.
-You can write to files, network connections, hashing algorithms, standard output.
+You can read from a file, a network connection, an HTTP reponse body, compressed input, you can read endlessly from an artificial data source, like a stream of zeros or random bytes.
+Image, JSON or XML decoders takes can work with readers.
+You can write to files, network connections, hashing algorithms or standard output.
 You can read and write to memory buffers.

-The use cases are endless and there is a chance, that a custom implementation of a reader and writer in your own project can simplify overall program design by adhering to a well known and universally used interface.
+The use cases are broad and there is a chance, that a custom implementation of a reader or writer in your own project will simplify overall program design by adhering to a well known interface.

 Prerequisites
 -------------